How Edeva Uses Continuous Aggregations and IoT to Build Smarter Cities

 Alarm data: Our IoT devices and roadside servers can send alarm information if a sensor or other parts malfunction.
 All this data comes to EdevaLive in the same way as a regular IoT event, but these events are only used internally so that we can react as quickly as possible if there is a problem.

-Status data: If the alarm data detects anomalies, the status data just reports on the status of the server or IoT device.
+Status data: If the alarm data detects anomalies, the status data just reports the status of the server or IoT device.
 The devices run self-checks and report statistical data, like disk utilization, temperature, and load.
 This is also just for internal use to spot trends or troubleshoot in case any problems arise.
 For instance, it is incredibly useful to correlate CPU load with the version number of firmware or other software versions.

 Administrative data: This is where the power of SQL and time-series data really shines.
 Let’s say we added a new device, and it has a configuration object that is persistent in a regular table in Timescale.
 This object keeps some metadata, such as the date it was added to the system or the device's display name.
 This way, we can use a join easily to pick up metadata about the device and, at the same time, get time-series data for the events that are coming in.
 There is only one database connection to handle and one query to run.